Set out below is a list of current and upcoming events at the partner monasteries and nunneries. (All dates are given in day/month/year format.)

 Event type: Webcast Event (for member-supporters)

-Gompa member-supporters are cordially invited to register for this special teaching event.
-At the time you register, there will also be the opportunity to make a voluntary offering in support of Bodong Porong Pelmo Choeding monastery, Kathmandu, Nepal.
-From the closing registration date of November 30th, 2025, onwards, the teaching will continue to be available to Gompa member-supporters from the Gompa Library.
+Gompa member-supporters are cordially invited to register for this special event.
+Donations made related to this event are strictly voluntary, and any donations that are made will go to the Tibetan International Digital Library, a project supported by His Holiness.
+From the closing registration date of November 17th, 2025, onwards, the event will continue to be available to Gompa member-supporters from the Gompa Library.

-If you wish to be notified by email of further upcoming teachings, or special events at Bodong Porong Pelmo Choeding, please select 'Notification Preferences' from the Navigation Menu.
+If you wish to be notified by email of further upcoming teachings, or special events on Gompa at Tibetan Int’l Digital Library (USA), please select 'Notification Preferences' from the Navigation Menu.

 Gompa’s not-for-profit platform has been built specifically as an advertising-free alternative to commercial platforms, especially for the presentation of Dharma teachings and other Dharma activities and events.
 Gompa’s member-supporters enable us to keep Gompa’s purpose-built platform free of advertising and of all forms of data marketing.
 (The privacy of your personal data is fully respected on Gompa – we do not market or sell your personal data as on commercial platforms.)